Debbarma2000/irishdebbarma/index.md

 I am a regular football player with loyalties to no club.
 I enjoy cycling and travelling as well.

 ## Research Interests
-Although I am fairly interested in anything in algebra, the following topics interest me a lot and I would like to read more about them.
+Although I am fairly interested in anything in number theory, the following topics interest me a lot and I would like to read more about them.
- - Analytic Number theory, modular forms and L-functions
+ - Analytic Number theory, modular forms and L-functions, automorphic forms, sieves.
  - Algebraic number theory, reciprocity laws
  - L-functions in p-adic settings, cyclotomic fields and Iwasawa theory
  - Combinatorial number theory